Thames Valley College (London, Ontario)

-Thames Valley College of Business & IT, also known as Information Technology Business College Inc., is a private career college in London, Ontario, Canada.
-It reportedly opened in 2003 and is accredited by the Ministry of Training, Colleges and Universities, under the Private Career Colleges Act of Ontario.
+Thames Valley College of Business & IT, also known as Information Technology Business College Inc., was a private career college in London, Ontario, Canada.
+It reportedly opened in 2003 and was accredited by the Ministry of Training, Colleges and Universities, under the Private Career Colleges Act of Ontario.
 Some references indicate that Information Technology Business College was operational earlier than 2003.

+From archive of their website, the last call they made for applicants was May 2005, and the last change to their website was January 2006, like due to their closing.

-Thames Valley College offers the following accredited Diploma Programs:
+Thames Valley College offered the following accredited Diploma Programs: